-The MS3500E/MS3510E High Resolution Data Logger is approved for use in hazardous areas but can be used in non-hazardous areas as well.
+The MS3600E/MS3610E High Resolution Data Logger is approved for use in hazardous areas, but can be used in non-hazardous areas as well.

-The cells in the battery pack must be replaced only in a safe area and it should be replaced with batteries of the same make and model.
+The cells in the battery pack must be replaced only in safe areas and it should be replaced with the same make and model.